You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 When you think of summer, do you imagine sailing a boat, to and thro on the ocean waves?

-I don’t mean for real, but to get your kids to craft a very simple boat.
+I don’t mean for real, but to get your kids to craft a straightforward boat.

-There are quite a few different ways to do this, but in this instance we are going to utilize our throw-outs and up-cycle them into something fun!
-How about a ‘Milk carton sail boat’?
+There are a few different ways to do this, but in this instance, we will utilize our throw-outs and up-cycle them into something fun!
+How about a ‘Milk carton sailboat’?

 Let’s consider what works in water!

-I looked at egg boxes and these could be a very easy option, but it will sink as its made from composite paper.
-It would be fine if it’s just to make and have as a show piece, but on makeshift waves.
+I looked at an egg box and this could be an obvious option, but it will sink as it’s made from composite paper.
+It would be fine if it’s made as a showpiece but on makeshift waves.

-So egg boxes not good to put in water, but on dry surfaces.
+So egg boxes are not good to put in water but on dry surfaces.

-Then there is polystyrene, I found various mould used for packaging and they can be cut down into a long type of vessel and this kind of material will float and can be decorated.
+Then there is polystyrene, I found various moulds used for packaging that can be cut down into long types of vessels.
+This kind of material will float and can be decorated.

 So polystyrene could be an option.